elluisian/ugeeconfig/documentation/xml-configfile_documentation.md

 ### Action Type 2: Mouse key

-When the key is pressed, one or more mouse clicks plus some arbitrary control keys are generated.
+When the key is pressed, one or more mouse plus some arbitrary control keys events are generated.
 Its format is:

 ```
 2||<label>|<keys>+<click>